reganmarie/DealerVision/README.md

 #### Getting a List of Sales Records:
 **URL**
     http://localhost:8090/api/salesrecords/
-    The list of sales records is a dictionary with the key "sales_records" set to a list of sales records.
+    The list of sales records is a dictionary with the key "sales_records" set to a list of sales records

     {
         "sales_records": [